tetsuo/tetsuo.github.io/articles/binproto.md

 * **Channel ID (first 60 bits)**: Identifies the specific channel for the message.
 * **Channel Type (last 4 bits)**: Specifies the type of data in the message.

+## Encryption

+binproto itself doesn't provide encryption.
+However, encryption can be added by using Go libraries that act as drop-in replacements for `net`, for example by wrapping your connections with an implementation of the [NOISE protocol](http://www.noiseprotocol.org/).

-## Configurable buffer size
+## Configure buffer size

 binproto operates with a default internal buffer size of 4096 bytes, meaning data is processed as long as it meets or exceeds this buffer size, which is an effective default for many applications.
-You can adjust this value to better suit protocols dealing with larger or smaller data chunks, optimizing performance as needed.
+This value can be adjusted to better suit protocols that use larger or smaller data chunks, optimizing performance as needed.

 > 📄 **For more details, see the API documentation at [pkg.go.dev](https://pkg.go.dev/github.com/tetsuo/binproto).**